Hammadu696/Simple-Solar/README.md

 ## Usage
 - Open `index1.html` to view the website.
-- Navigate through the different pages to explore the solar products and services.
+- Navigate through the different pages to explore the solar products and services..
 - Use the contact form to send inquiries via email.

 ## Technologies Used